 Lawrence exemplified George’s ideal of the perfect English gentleman.
 The younger man suppressed, (poorly) an ardent hunger to be a gentleman, too.

 Self-conscious, young George flailed around for a vocation.
-He first trained as a surveyor, platting out western lands in service to the wealthy, then studying military science and joining the Virginia militia.
+He first trained as a surveyor, platting out frontier tracts in service of his wealthy patron, Lord Thomas Fairfax.
+Through the Lord’s position, young Washington studied military science and joined the Virginia militia.
 Tall and strong, with a talent for numbers and tactics, Washington performed well in both pursuits.

-Under increasingly punitive British rule, Washington and many others grew resentful of discriminatory treatment.
-By the time of the Second Continental Congress, Washington attended in a uniform of buff and blue, telegraphing his availability to lead, if necessary, on the field of battle.
+Under increasingly punitive British demands, Washington and many of his peers grew resentful of colonial treatment.
+By the time of the Second Continental Congress, Washington cast his public lot, by attending the proceedings in a uniform of buff and blue.
+Colonel Washington had become a rebel, available to command, if necessary, upon the field of battle.

-It was during the Revolutionary War, particularly at the battle Princeton, that Washington transformed, became something different, someone better.
-As his troops flushed redcoats out of the New Jersey town, he is said to have exclaimed, “It is a fine day for a fox hunt, my boys.”
-In that moment George Washington discovered a cause greater than any gentleman could attain, something worth dying for.
-Majesty did not reside in Royal favor or rank.
-Rather nobility lay in an idea—that a people could do something grand, and never before attempted—freely govern themselves.
-Washington grasped that outside trappings meant nothing, if unaccompanied by noble principles.
+It was during the Revolutionary War, particularly at the battle of Princeton, that Washington transformed, becoming something else, someone exceptional.
+As his ragtag troop of soldiers flushed redcoats out of the New Jersey town, he is said to have called out , “It is a fine day for a fox hunt, my boys.”

 Gail Chumbley is the author of the two-part memoir, “River of January” and “River of January: Figure Eight.”
 Both titles are available on Kindle.
 Hard copies are available at http://www.river-of-january.com.